Join the Team!

 We are also committed to our 3 core values—Level Up, Punch Above Your Weight, and It’s Personal.
 They represent the foundation, the story, and the ethos of SRA.

-Diversity, equity, and inclusion (DEI) are important, interdependent elements of everyday life at SRA and are critical in enabling us to deliver solutions that protect our clients and communities against today’s complex cybersecurity threats.
+Diversity, equity, inclusion and belonging – DEI (B) – are important, interdependent elements of everyday life at SRA and are critical in enabling us to deliver solutions that protect our clients and communities against today’s complex cybersecurity threats.

 Entry-Level Hiring and Training